game-forest/Yuzu/Yuzu/docs/reference.md

 If `true`, `Signature` must be present in front of every serialized stream, or an error will be thrown.
 Default value is `false`.

-#### `Unordered`

-If `true`, deserialization accepts fields in arbitrary order.
-This mode is slow and not supported by generated deserializers.
-Use for compatibility only.
-Default value is `false`.

 ## Meta overrides

 Class `MetaOptions` provides an API for specifying Yuzu attributes at runtime.